 LHP’s performance reviews of the research programmes, providing on-going assurance of delivery, have started with Cardiovascular and Infection.
 These reviews will be held every six months for each research programme and identify activities going well, those requiring further attention and those where LHP could provide direct help.

-Dr Stacy Todd, LHP Programme Director for Infection, updated the Board on the good progress being made in preparing the BRC bid is good.
-NHS partners will be represented on the BRC steering group and a further progress report will be presented at the next Board meeting.
+Dr Stacy Todd, LHP Programme Director for Infection, updated the Board on the good progress being made in preparing the BRC bid.
+NHS partners will be represented on the BRC steering group.

 Applications have been invited for the prestigious 2021 & 2022 NIHR funded Academic Clinical Fellow (ACF) and Academic Clinical Lecturer (ACL) awards.
 Louise Kenny, Executive Pro-Vice Chancellor, University of Liverpool, highlighted this investment in clinical academic development and increased research capacity and capability and emphasised its importance in supporting Liverpool’s future application for Biomedical Research Centre status.
 All Partner CEOs were asked to encourage their organisations to respond and improve Liverpool’s track record.